Having Your Wisdom Teeth Extracted

 Making Your Experience Great

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Wasson is able to perform the procedure in a way that promotes quicker healing and minimizes pain.
+Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Wasson, Dr. Wang and Dr. Amini are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

 The Day of Your Procedure